Easter Math Puzzles for Preschoolers

 Easter Math Puzzle

-When I moved to this country I found that Easter was super fun for children, and my daughters and son got to grow up taking advantage of this holiday.
+When I moved to this country, I found that Easter was super fun for children, and my daughters and son got to grow up taking advantage of this holiday.
 Of course, I had to use it as an excuse to create fun printables for them and my students, exactly like I do with any other holiday or theme.
-Thinking about that, I created this free Easter Number Puzzle activity, that will encourage your preschoolers to practice their counting, number recognition, counting sets, and one-to-one correspondence, in a fun, Easter-related way.
+Thinking about that, I made this free Easter Number Puzzle activity that will encourage your preschoolers to practice their counting, number recognition, counting sets, and one-to-one correspondence in a fun, Easter-related way.
+You can download it at the end of the post.

 Easter Math Puzzle activities